octobercms/docs/3.x/element/form/widget-pagefinder.md

         'slug' => $model->slug
     ]);

-    return $url;
+    return [
-}
+        'title' => $model->title,
+        'url' => $url
+    ];
+})
 ```

 ::: tip
-As the resolving process occurs every time when the front-end page is rendered, it's a good idea to cache all the information required for resolving items, if that's possible.
+As the resolving process occurs every time the frontend page is rendered, it is a good idea to cache all the information required for resolving items, if possible.
 :::